hsv1g19/Modelling-Airbnb-s-property-listing-dataset-/README.md

 - The hyperparameters and metrics of the best model are loaded from the corresponding files in the best model's directory.
 The hyperparameters and metrics are then saved in the best_model directory.

-- Finally, the function loads the model state dictionary from the best model's directory and saves it as model.pt in the best_model directory.
+- The function loads the model state dictionary from the best model's directory and saves it as model.pt in the best_model directory.
 The function returns a tuple containing the best model name, its hyperparameters, and performance metrics.

+- Finally, the best_model_test function evaluates the performance of a pre-trained neural network model on the test dataset.
+It loads the model from a specified folder, sets up the necessary data loader for the test dataset, and performs batch-wise predictions using the model.
+It calculates the mean squared error (MSE) loss, root mean squared error (RMSE), and R-squared score between the predicted values and the actual labels.
+The function assumes that the batch size is equal to the size of the entire test dataset.
+Finally, it returns the RMSE loss and R-squared score as a dictionary.
 ```python
 """
 def find_best_nn(yaml_file, model, folder):